 What are pledges?

-Pledges and contributions are commitments by States and other stakeholders including organizations, development actors, cities, parliamentarians, businesses, academics, and refugees themselves, that advance the objectives of the Global Compact on Refugees to achieve tangible benefits for refugees and host communities.
+Pledges and contributions are commitments of financial, material, technical, material, policy, or other support by States and other stakeholders including organizations, development actors, cities, parliamentarians, businesses, academics, and refugees themselves, that advance the objectives of the Global Compact on Refugees to achieve tangible benefits for refugees and host communities.

 For the Global Refugee Forum 2023, stakeholders are encouraged to make high-quality pledges that are:

 - Aligned with the key recommendations that emerged from the High-Level Officials Meeting in December 2021

 - Jointly developed as multi-stakeholder pledges, in a whole-of-society spirit

 - Pre-matched to support inclusive policies

 - Developed in consultation with refugees and consider age, gender, and diversity